 Open up 1 gift on Christmas Eve, which can be a gift for the whole family or a family member.

 This is a fun way to remember the anticipation and suspense of opening gifts on Christmas morning!

 Slip into matching family Christmas pajamas and have a good laugh with the family.
 And don’t forget to take some pictures for memories!

 22. Have a Christmas BBQ

 Get the family together and enjoy a Christmas BBQ.
-Cook hotdogs, hamburgers with other meat choices to please everyone’s taste buds.
+Cook hotdogs, and hamburgers with other meat choices to please everyone’s taste buds.
 Add corn on the cob and baked potatoes too!

 23. Read The Night Before Christmas